Planning and Future Trends

 BEREC external workshop on the perspectives and regulatory/competition challenges of Internet of Things

-BEREC will organise a workshop with the twofold purpose of reviewing the state of play of IoT services and discussing emerging regulatory/competition challenges for IoT services in view of 5G and 6G.
+In 2023, BEREC organised a workshop with the twofold purpose of reviewing the state of play of the Internet of Things (IoT) services and discussing emerging regulatory/competition challenges for the IoT services in view of 5G and 6G.
+The outcome will be a summary report.

 Why is this important?